Robson Green: Career

-Growing up in Tyneside, Green was chosen to be the lead in a film made by Amber Films that narrated the contemporaneous social problems faced by working-class people in Thatcher's Britain.
+Growing up in Tyneside, Green was chosen to be the lead in a series of short videos made by Amber Films that narrated the contemporaneous social problems faced by working-class people in Thatcher's Britain.
 Each episode examined one aspect of living in a harsh and embittered environment.
 The soap opera gave Green his big break in film.
 It was quickly followed by offers of work.
 Green first made his name as an actor in the BBC series Casualty but, after three series, moved to national prominence as fusilier Dave Tucker in the drama series Soldier Soldier.

 In 1995, one episode called for Green and co-star Jerome Flynn to sing "Unchained Melody".
 Subsequently, ITV was inundated by people wanting to buy the song and the pair were persuaded by Simon Cowell to release it as a single – a double A-side with "White Cliffs of Dover".
 It stayed at No. 1 for seven weeks in the UK Singles Chart, selling more than 1.8 million copies and making it the best-selling single of the year and winning the duo the Music Week Awards in 1996 for best single and best album.
 Subsequently, they had two further No. 1 singles and two No. 1 albums, all remakes of standards.

 The song gave Green the opportunity to sign a long-term deal with ITV to star in several of the network's dramas, including Touching Evil, Grafters and Reckless.
 In 1996, he set up an independent production company, Coastal Productions, with business partner Sandra Jobling to give youngsters from the North East the opportunities he struggled for.
 The company has since produced or co-produced most of Green's television work, as well as local productions at the Theatre Royal in Newcastle upon Tyne.
 In 2002, Green starred as clinical psychologist Dr. Tony Hill in the crime drama Wire in the Blood.

 Green's production company has brought at least four new dramas to the small screen in recent years, including the massive ratings hit Christmas Lights.
 The success of this one-off drama led to a series being commissioned under the name Northern Lights, which was followed by a sequel called City Lights.
 Coastal also produces drama series, including Hereafter starring Stephen Tompkinson and Dervla Kirwan.

 In 1995, Green won the Smash Hits Poll Winner's Party award for Favourite TV Actor.
 In 1997, Green starred in the TV film, The Student Prince which is no relation to either the Romberg operetta or the 1954 MGM film.

 In July 1998, Green received an honorary degree from the University of Northumbria and, in September 2006, he was voted by the UK general public at No. 35 in a poll of TV's greatest stars.